alx377/django-wedding-website/README.md

 #### Guest model

 The `Guest` model contains all of your individual guests.
-In addition to standard name/email it has fields to represent whether the guest is a child (for kids meals/pricing differences), and, after sending invitations, marking whether the guest is attending and what meal they are having.
+In addition to standard name/email it has fields to represent whether the guest is a child (for kids diets/pricing differences), and, after sending invitations, marking whether the guest is attending and what diet they are having.

 #### Excel import/export